top of page

 20230530_153651.jpg

-Dhyana, or the practice of meditation is the seventh limb of Raja Yoga.
-Meditation is built upon the foundational practices of the previous limbs of Raja Yoga, guiding practitioners toward deep introspection and the cultivation of a clear and focused mind.
-It also helps fine-tune our personalities toward a more positive and elevated state of consciousness.
-In this higher state, the mind is liberated from negative distractions, allowing for a profound connection with our higher self and a sense of universal, or unity consciousness, known as Samadhi, which is the eighth limb of Raja Yoga.
+Dhyana is the seventh limb of Raja Yoga.
+It represents a deep state of focused meditation and introspection, built upon the previous limbs of Raja Yoga and foundational meditation techniques.
+This stage guides practitioners toward a more deeper and concentrated state of introspection.
+In Dhyana, the mind is liberated from distractions, leading to a profound connection with our higher self or unity consciousness, which is known as Samadhi, the eighth limb of Raja Yoga.

 8. Samadhi (union with our higher self and universal or unity consciousness) which is the eighth limb of Raja Yoga.

-By progressing through the seven limbs of Raja Yoga, we can enhance our awareness and release negative patterns or conditioning.
+By progressing through the eight limbs of Raja Yoga, we can enhance our awareness and release negative patterns or conditioning.
 This journey allows us to focus on connecting with our higher selves and embracing positivity.
 Each limb of Raja Yoga complements the others, helping us refine our personalities and rise above ego, self-interest, and division.
-Ultimately, this path leads us to Samadhi, a state of union with our higher self, where we experience a deep sense of universal consciousness and unity.
+Ultimately, this path leads us to Samadhi, an innate state of union with our higher self, where we experience a deep sense of universal consciousness and unity.

 20240122_151737.jpg